panzerdp/dmitripavlutin.com/content/posts/157-vue-throttle-debounce/index.md

 [Open the demo.](https://codesandbox.io/s/vue-input-szgn1?file=/src/App.vue)

 Open the demo and type a few characters into the input field.
-You would notice that inside the watcher of `value` data logs to console the new value each time you type into the input field.
+The console logs a new value each time you type into the input field.
+This is implemented using a watcher on the `value` data property.

-That's not exactly convinient.
-If you'd like to perform a fetch request using the `value` as a GET parameter, for example, most likely you wouldn't want to start fetch requests so often.
+If you'd like to perform a fetch request using the `value` as a GET parameter inside the watcher callback, you wouldn't want to start fetch requests so often.

-Let's debounce the logging to console of the input value.
-To do so you need to created a debounced version of the function, then use it inside the watcher.
+Let's debounce the logging to the console of the input value.
+You need to create a debounced version of the function, then use it inside the watcher.

-I use a debounce implementation from `'lodash.debounce'`, but you can use whatever implemenation you like.
+I use a debounce implementation from `'lodash.debounce'`, but you can use whatever implementation you like.

+Let's update the component with debouncing:

 ```vue
 <template>